junxit/us-congress-bills-116/bill.md

     >   - **(2)** *Head of the Office* The head of the Office of Students and Young Consumers shall be the Assistant Director and Student Loan Ombudsman, and the Assistant Director and Student Loan Ombudsman shall carry out all functions established under section 1035 through the Office of Students and Young Consumers.
     >   - **(3)** *Supervisory, enforcement, and regulatory matters* The Office of Students and Young Consumers shall assist in all supervisory, enforcement, and regulatory matters of the Bureau related to the functions of the Office.
     >   - **(4)** *Coordination* The Director shall enter into memoranda of understanding and similar agreements with the Department of Education and other Federal and State agencies, as appropriate, in order to carry out the business of the Office of Students and Young Consumers.
+    >   - **(5)** *Report on risks to young consumers and student borrowers* Not less than once annually, the Assistant Director and Student Loan Ombudsman shall issue a report to Congress containing an analysis of complaints submitted to the Bureau by young consumers and student borrowers during the previous year and offering an independent evaluation of risks to young consumers and student borrowers posed by policies and practices in the marketplace for consumer financial products and services.
+    >   - **(6)** *Collection of student loan servicer data*
+    >     - **(A)** *In general* The Assistant Director and Student Loan Ombudsman shall require each servicer of student loans to submit an annual report to the Assistant Director with information regarding the servicer’s loan portfolio, including data regarding the following:
+    >       - **(i)** The size of the servicer’s portfolio.
+    >       - **(ii)** The repayment status of unique accounts.
+    >       - **(iii)** Borrower-initiated and servicer-initiated contacts, and the outcome of each such contact.
+    >       - **(iv)** Income-driver repayment applications and recertifications.
+    >       - **(v)** Any other data the Assistant Director and Student Loan Ombudsman determines necessary to carry out the functions of the Office of Students and Young Consumers.
+    >     - **(B)** *Report* The Assistant Director and Student Loan Ombudsman shall include, in each report required under section 1035(d)(1), a description of the information collected under this paragraph, along with any findings or determinations the Assistant Director made with respect to such information.
+    >     - **(C)** *Guidance* Not later than 90 days after the enactment of this subsection, the Bureau shall issue guidance to student loan servicers to facilitate the data collection required under this paragraph.

   - **(2)** *Renaming and appointment clarification of the Private Education Loan Ombudsman*
     - **(A)** *In general* Section 1035 of the Consumer Financial Protection Act of 2010 (12 U.S.C.
 5535) is amended—